excellalabs/docker-workshop-2/README.2.md

 1. Start some hello world containers, `kubectl run hello --image=wyntuition/docker-hello-api:1 --replicas=3`

+    The `kubectl run` command creates a deployment, apart of which creates a pod (along with a ReplicaSet) with your container(s).

 1. Watch them being started, `kubectl get pods -w`

 1. Create a ClusterIP Service for the API port: `kubectl expose deploy/hello --port 8000`